tommy-burkett/Project-Penney/README.md

 `data/`

 - This folder holds all of the `.npy` files stored from `datagen.py` in an organized manner.
 The files are named `'decks_{seed}.npy'` and they include the seed used to generate the decks within them.
-The other files saved to this folder are the 'decks_{seed}_{scoring_method}_probabilities.npy` files that include our statistics that we generated in the `processing.py` file.
+The other files saved to this folder are the `'decks_{seed}_{scoring_method}_probabilities.npy'` files that include our statistics that we generated in the `processing.py` file.

 ---

 `final_testing.ipynb`

 - How to Run this file successfully:
     - This file contains the important tests ran to ensure that the code executes as planned.
-Run this file and change the `n` and `seed` parameters
-      to create new `.npy` files that store new decks.
+Run this file and change the `n` and `seed` parameters to create new `.npy` files that store new decks.
 If you want to augment existing decks, keep `seed` the same and just update `n`.

 ---